MinaProtocol/mina/rfcs/0019-storing-client-data.md

   Sql.commit sql
 ```

-We can also use `RPC_parallel` to ensure that the daemon will die if the archive process will die and vice versa using RPC parallel.
+We can also use `RPC_parallel` to ensure that the daemon will die if the archive process will die and vice versa.

 ### API Process